 About the showPlease note that performances of Baby Reindeer have been postponed in response to government advice regarding coronavirus (COVID-19).
-It is expected to be rescheduled later in 2020.
+It is expected to be rescheduled at a later date.

 Comedian Richard Gadd shares a compelling account of stalking in Baby Reindeer, opening at the Ambassadors Theatre in April.
 This highly personal show sees Gadd recount and scrutinise the years-long experience of being stalked by a woman he met by chance.